 Licensing requirements are a common question when it comes to wholesaling.
 Some areas have a licensing requirement but it’s important to understand what the requirement is for.

 In general, you do not need a license for wholesaling.
 However, in some areas, there is a caveat here.
 You may need to be a licensed real estate agent to be in the middle of a real estate transaction.
 In other words, you don’t need a license to buy real estate for yourself.
 You might need to be licensed to act as a middle person and assign a contract.

-The downside to this is that you will need more funds because you will have to actually purchase the house, if even for a few minutes before you can sell it.
-This will also often cut down on your profit because you may have to pay closing costs like assignment fees and other taxes.
+The downside to this is that you will need more funds because you will have to purchase the house, if even for a few minutes before you can sell it.
+This will also often reduce your profit because you may have to pay closing costs like assignment fees and other taxes.
 In a contract assignment, there is only one transaction so you can have the end buyer pay those (which they’ll probably also have to do in a double closing because two closings mean two sets of fees and taxes).

 Disclosing Your Role

-If you are selling the contract, you need to disclose that you aren’t actually the person selling the property.
+If you are selling the contract, you need to disclose that you aren’t the person selling the property.
 In that case, you are basically selling the rights to purchase the property.

 You are providing both of them a service.
-You are helping the seller unload their property, using your expertise and network.
+You are helping the seller unload their property using your expertise and network.
 You are helping the buyer find a property for their portfolio by bringing a negotiated deal to their doorstep.

 In states where the title company does the closing one risk is that some title companies won’t close on a property if you’re not the final buyer, so this may be another case for the double closing.